Triathlon Tips: How to Prepare for a Rainy Race

 5) Don’t get sick.

 It’s so easy to think that the race ends once you cross the finish line, but make sure you aren’t paying the price for your efforts later that week.
 Support your body with a few post-race preventative measures.
 As you cross the finish line and begin to cool down, your muscles will be warm after working out for such an extended period of time.
 You might not feel cold right away, but try to avoid hanging out with friends and competitors for too long at the finish line, especially in a downpour.
 Pack some towels in your car prior to the race, plus enough post-race warm, dry clothing.
 Get changed as soon as possible.
 You’ll have more than enough time to share battle stories with your buddies at the post race awards ceremony, but priority number one is not to let freezing rain chill you to the core, leaving you to battle out a cold for the next few days.
 Plan ahead, maybe the venue where you’ll be competing will even have some showers – awesome!
 Nothing beats warming up in a shower and drying off after being totally soaked throughout a race.
 Head home and eat a big healthy meal full of good fats and proteins.
 A serving of fruit will also help boost your blood sugar levels.
 Soaking in an Epsom Salt bath is also incredibly beneficial to those muscles that worked so hard to get you across the finish line.
+Consider boosting the immune system with some vitamin C and elderberry syrup.
 Be sure to spend some time stretching too.
+Here’s a link to our daily stretching routine.
 Then relax for the rest of the day.
 You’ve earned your spot on the couch!

 I hope that my top 5 tips for racing in bad weather will help you plan ahead for that next race.
 It’s so tough to wake up to rain on race day, and there’s always the temptation to pull out of the race and go back to bed.
 The bottom line is that there is no such thing as bad weather, only incorrect clothing!
 Plan ahead and mentally factor in that the day will be challenging.
 After you’ve made all your preparations, just go out there and enjoy it.
 You’ll be pleasantly surprised how much fun it can be to race through bad weather.
 And you’ll be rewarded with a super-hero feeling, and bragging rights, that come with the achievement!